Submit request or call to make an appointment.

-The cardiothoracic pediatric surgeons at Norton Children’s Heart Institute use ventricular assist devices (VADs) to help children with severe heart failure.
-Some of these children are waiting for a donor heart.
+The cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, use a pediatric ventricular assist device (VAD) to help children with severe heart failure.
+Some of these children are waiting for a heart transplant.

-Other children who aren’t candidates for a heart transplant can use a VAD as a treatment in its own right.
+Other children who aren’t candidates for a heart transplant can use a pediatric ventricular assist device as a treatment itself.

 At Norton Children’s Heart Institute, our specialists use pediatric VADs to treat conditions that include: